Updated on: September 26, 2024

 You’ve probably already seen what it looks like when Facebook accounts get hacked — users start posting and sending messages about sales, surveys, or job opportunities that are clearly generic or copy-pasted.
 If you try to message them back for more details, you don’t get any response!
 That’s because your friend’s account is now being run by a spam bot, which sends out automated messages in the hopes of hacking more users.

-If you receive a strange message, delete the message.
+If you receive a strange message, delete it.
 Then contact your friend immediately via a different communication method (phone call, email, text, or by informing a loved one with access to your friend) and confirm that they sent you the message.
 If they didn’t send you the message, they will know their account has been hacked.
 Also, if your friends inform you that they’ve received a suspicious looking message from you and you didn’t send it to them, you’ve probably been hacked.
 If this happens, immediately change your password.
 Then go to www.facebook.com/hacked and follow the steps there to secure your account ASAP.

 How to Use Online Banking & Online Shopping Safely